MrDavidRios/snug-slug/README.md

 Backend data will be server at `api/<data route name here>`.
 For example, `api/listings` can return some fake listing data.

 Frontend routing is done with React Router.
 To go to the login page, for example, go to `localhost:5000/login`.

+### Progress

+Currently, we have searching from the homepage working.
+Inputting a location and specifiying any search options returns the set of matching listings (which we are currently using dummy data for) in the marketplace page.
+Some bugs still need to be sorted out for subseqeunt searches from the marketplace page.
+Functionality for the rest of the application will be implemented as well.